Visiting Sydney

 Discover the best things to do in Sydney this June during the Sydney Film Festival!

 In between catching some of the most exciting new films and discovering the city’s vibrant restaurant and bar scene, don’t miss VIVID Sydney, Australia’s largest festival of light and music.
-For 23 unforgettable nights, Sydney is transformed with spectacular light installations, interactive artworks, live music, and talks that bring the city to life after dark.
+Transforming Sydney for 23 days and nights, in 2026 for its 16th year, Vivid Sydney will fuse art, innovation and technology in collaboration with some of the most boundary-pushing artists, musicians, thinkers and culinary experts of our time.

-Other things to enjoy include wandering through the Art Gallery of NSW and the Museum of Contemporary Art to experience world-class exhibitions.
+Other things to enjoy include wandering through the Art Gallery of NSW (where you can also catch an SFF film!) and the Museum of Contemporary Art to experience world-class exhibitions.
 Take a scenic harbour walk, hop on a classic Sydney ferry ride at sunset, enjoy a cocktail with waterfront views, or browse the city’s designer boutiques and local markets for a truly unforgettable Sydney experience.

 Bookmark sydney.com and the City of Sydney’s What’s On page to stay up to date with the latest events